RituBansal12/vogue_cv_nlp/README.md

 ---

-## License
+## Data License

-If you intend to reuse or extend this work, please add a LICENSE file.
 Data is sourced from Vogue Archive via ProQuest; ensure usage complies with their terms.